esa/polyhedral-gravity-model/docs/quick_start_python.rst

-The use of the Python interface is pretty straight-forward since there is only one method: :code:`evaluate(..)` or the alternative class :code:`GravityEvaluable` caching the polyhedron data.
+The use of the Python interface is pretty straight-forward since there is only one method: :code:`evaluate(..)` or the alternative class :code:`GravityEvaluable` caching the polyhedron.

 The method calls follow the same pattern as the C++ interface.
 Thus it is always: